 - Not as convenient to prepare and serve as traditional dog foods

-- Low risk of bacterial infection like Salmonella and E. coli
+- Some risk of bacterial infection like Salmonella and E. coli

 Home-made and Prescription Dog Food